leahmpring/githubportfolio/Database/BackToRootsOLAP/README.md

 ```

 ### FactSales
-FactSales is loaded using the following SQL query, then uses a series of lookups in the ETL to populate the SKs
+FactSales is loaded using the following SQL query, then uses a series of lookups in the ETL to populate the SKs.
 ```SQL
 -- BackToRootsDM FactSales Source Query Written by Hannah McDonald -- Originally Written: October 2021 | Updated October 2021